When and why leaves change color

-Four main groups of biochemicals are responsible for the various yellows, oranges, reds and browns that we see in the fall - chlorophyll, carotenoids, anthocyanins and tannins.
-Each has its own color and chemistry.
-Varying amounts of these chemicals will give subtle variations in color from one leaf to the next or even from tree-to-tree.
+Four main groups of biochemicals are responsible for the various yellows, oranges, reds and browns that we see in the fall:

-The green color that we see on most plant leaves throughout the spring and summer is due to the pigment called chlorophyll.
+The green color that we see on most plant leaves throughout the spring and summer is caused by a pigment called chlorophyll.
 Chlorophyll is one of several pigments that gather energy from sunlight in the process of photosynthesis.
 Chlorophyll absorbs both the blue and the red wavelengths from sunlight, and reflects the green wavelengths.
 Nitrogen is one of the main components of chlorophyll.
-As daylengths shorten and temperatures get cooler, chlorophyll is broken down faster than it's produced.
-The majority of the nitrogen migrates back to the twigs, being placed in storage for next year's new growth.
+As our days shorten and temperatures get cooler, chlorophyll is broken down faster than it's produced.
+The majority of the nitrogen migrates back to the twigs, where it is stored for next year's new growth.
 As chlorophyll breaks down, the carotenoids are revealed.

-Many of the yellows and oranges we see in nature are the result of the various carotenoid compounds.
-The best-known carotenoids are the ones that give carrots their orange color.
-Carotenoids play a minor role in photosynthesis so they're present throughout the growing season, but are only revealed when chlorophyll breaks down.
-Brilliant colors are more often seen when the fall weather has warm, sunny days with cool nights between 32° and 45 °F. Indeed, shade-grown leaves often are a duller color than leaves that are in the full sun, even on the same plant.
+Many of the yellows and oranges we see in nature are the result of carotenoid compounds.
+They are what make carrots orange!
+Carotenoids play a minor role in photosynthesis—they are present throughout the growing season, but are only revealed when chlorophyll breaks down.
+You are more likely to see brilliant colors when the fall weather has warm, sunny days with cool nights between 32° and 45 °F. Look at a leaf that has been grown in the shade, and you may notice it is a duller color than leaves that grew in the full sun, even on the same plant.

-The reds and purples found during the fall are due to the anthocyanin compounds.
-These are produced when sugars combine with compounds called anthocyanidins.
+The reds and purples you see in the fall are caused by anthocyanins, which are what you get when sugars combine with compounds called anthocyanidins.
 Many things affect the exact color produced by anthocyanins, including the pH (acidity or alkalinity) of the cell sap in the leaves.
-With an acid pH, anthocyanins are often red; in alkaline solution they become purple-to-blue.
-Because anthocyanins need sugar for their creation, weather conditions that favor sugar production - i.e., photosynthesis - are essential.
+With an acid pH, anthocyanins are often red; with a more alkaline pH they turn purple-to-blue.
+Because anthocyanins need sugar for their creation, weather that favors photosynthesis (sugar production) is essential.
 Bright, sunny fall days produce the best colors.
-Very little photosynthesis will occur on cloudy days while rain can actually leach out the anthocyanins and carotenoids from the leaves.
-Various combinations of anthocyanins and carotenoids can result in yellow, orange and red leaves all on the same tree.
-The exact color that is produced by a tree varies from year-to-year.
-Some people believe that a more brilliant red color can be produced by fertilizing with acid-forming fertilizers, especially aluminum sulfate.
-While this method sounds like it should work, there is no scientific evidence to support its use.
+Very little photosynthesis occurs on cloudy days, and rain can actually leach the anthocyanins and carotenoids out from the leaves.
+Different combinations of anthocyanins and carotenoids can result in there being yellow, orange and red leaves all on the same tree at the same time.
+The exact color a tree produces will vary from year to year.
+Some people believe they can force a more brilliant red color by adding acid-forming fertilizers to the tree, especially aluminum sulfate.
+This method may sound like it should work, but there is no scientific evidence to support it.

 In many forests, oak trees don't add much to the collage of fall colors.
-They often turn brown because of a group of compounds called tannins.
-Tannins are unmasked when both chlorophyll and carotenoids are broken down in the leaves.
-While some oaks do produce a light red or pink color in the fall, our native bur oak does not.
+They often just turn brown, thanks to a group of compounds called tannins.
+Tannins are revealed when both chlorophyll and carotenoids break down in the leaves.
+Some oaks do produce a light red or pink color in the fall, but our native bur oak does not.

-Conifers, or "evergreens", may also change color and lose their leaves in the fall.
-Shedding the older needles - those toward the interior of the plant - naturally occurs every year in many conifers such as spruce and pine.
-This type of pattern of needle drop is normal.
+Not all conifers are evergreen!
+Some change color and lose their needles in the fall.
+Many conifers—including spruce and pine trees—naturally shed their older needles every year (the needles toward the plant's interior), and it's perfectly normal.
 Larch trees are unique among the conifers in that they lose all of their needles every year.
 They are "deciduous evergreens."
 The needles turn a bright golden yellow and are beautiful to observe as they float lazily to the ground.